• Skip to primary navigation

 • Soy Sauce: I am using a combination of dark and light soy sauce.
 You can use either light or dark, It won't be much of a taste difference.

-• Corn Starch: using 1 tablespoon corn starch to coat the paneer and 1 tablespoon to thicken the sauce.
+• Corn Starch: use 1 tablespoon corn starch to coat the paneer and 1 tablespoon to thicken the sauce.

 • Coconut Palm Sugar: I prefer to use coconut palm sugar.
 You may use regular sugar.
 Keep in mind, coconut palm sugar is not as sweet compared to regular cane sugar.
 Please adjust the sugar quantity if using regular sugar.